Research Areas

 From code writing to robotics

-Computer scientists from the UT are currently working on exceptional research projects in deep learning and machine learningquantum cryptography and cryptography, including e-elections.
+Computer scientists from UT are currently working on exceptional research projects in deep learning and machine learningquantum cryptography and cryptography, including e-elections.
 Other research projects, such as information systems, business process analysis and mining, as well as bioinformatics and personalized medicine applications, are on a high level.
-The UT alumni are behind companies, such as Skype, gaming industry’s leading software supplier Playtech, money-transfer service Transferwise and ZeroTurnaround that makes tools for faster software development.
+The UT alumni are behind companies such as Skype, the gaming industry’s leading software supplier Playtech, money-transfer service Wise and ZeroTurnaround, which makes tools for faster software development.

 TalTech actively explores RD&I projects: the high-assurance software laboratory, the centre of dependable computing systems design, centres for biorobotics and biomedical engineering, the centre for digital forensics and cyber security and the project researching cognitive electronics and communication technologies.
 TalTech’s School of Information Technologies also focuses its R&D on large IT systems, model-based software, AI, social engineering systems, non-linear control systems, language technology, e-health, cyber-physical systems and the Internet of Things.

-Scholars from TalTech have founded companies like Testonica Lab, which acts in the sectors of IT and electronics production.
-Rakuten Fits.me combines shoppers’ personal data with garments’ data, while Optofluid Technologies develops online sensor for dialysis machines.
+Scholars from TalTech have founded companies like Testonica Lab, which acts in the IT and electronics production sectors.
+Rakuten Fits.me combines shoppers’ personal data with garments’ data, while Optofluid Technologies develops online sensors for dialysis machines.
 Guardtime has built the KSI platform that tackles complicated problems in security, supply chain, compliance and networking.
-It is used globally to make sure networks, systems and data are non-compromised, while retaining data privacy.
+It is used globally to ensure networks, systems and data are non-compromised while retaining data privacy.
 SafeToAct develops hi-fi kidney replicas, whereas Ragnarok 2.0 works on the new generation of working clothes.

 Various incubators and accelerators provide support to start-ups.
 Hackaton Garage48 is a weekend test site for fresh ideas, while cooperation centres PrototronStartUp Wise GuysLift99TalTech Mektory, sTARTUp HUB and SPARK HUB help new enterprises grow.

-Accumulation of expertise, easily accessible supporting infrastructure and digital mindset in terms of business are the key factors, why Estonian ICT sector contributes its 4% to national GDP.
+Accumulation of expertise, easily accessible supporting infrastructure and a digital mindset in business are the key factors why the Estonian ICT sector contributes its 4% to the national GDP.

 With more than a 10-year-experience in e-Health, Estonia is currently one of the first countries to implement personalised medicine.
-In health tech and services, interdisciplinary collaboration is active with researchers in IT, engineering, design and arts.
-This results in countermeasures to viruses (Zika or Ebola), personalising medicine with genetic testing, developing non-invasive medical monitoring and smart needles plus combining design and technology for healthcare.
+In health tech and services, interdisciplinary collaboration is active with IT, engineering, design and art researchers.
+This results in countermeasures to viruses (Zika or Ebola), personalising medicine with genetic testing, developing non-invasive medical monitoring and smart needles, plus combining design and technology for healthcare.

 Universities and R&D institutions contribute to health technology.
 As Estonia is one of the leaders in the provision of public digital services, the national communications and transactions platform X-road provides a trusted way to exchange health data.
 The local e-Health system is globally unique: it is country-wide, integrates data of all healthcare providers and gives overviews of the health condition of every resident.